 After the suitability test is complete, the device will undergo bioburden testing to determine their microbiological load.
-This device bioburden level is used in sterilization validations to calculate the dose or sterilization time a device may need.
+This device bioburden level is often used in sterilization validations to calculate the dose or sterilization time a device may need.
 Additionally, as part of quality control, quarterly bioburden testing is done to determine whether the microbiological load on a device has changed.